-What Is Negligence In A Car Accident Case in Michigan?
+Can You Sue For Negligence In A Car Accident Case?

-What is negligence in a car accident case?
+Can you sue for negligence in a car accident case in Michigan?
 Proving who is negligent – or who is at fault – is the critical first step that must be taken in every successful auto lawsuit.
 Without determining this, there cannot be a successful lawsuit.

 But that doesn’t mean there cannot be a recovery or that you will not be entitled to your auto No-Fault benefits.
 A lawsuit against a negligent driver is only one of the three lawsuits that injured people have after an accident in Michigan.